 The opioid crisis poses a significant health threat in the United States.
-Despite a sense of urgency among researchers, policy makers, and communities, the implementation of effective evidence-based practices to reduce infections and overdose within communities remains suboptimal.
+Despite a sense of urgency among researchers, policymakers, and communities, the implementation of effective evidence-based practices to reduce infections and overdose within communities remains suboptimal.
 Given the potential for community partnerships to bridge the gap between research and practice, it is imperative that investments be made to foster the inclusion of community members in the development of priorities that might affect social and public health services.
-In this paper, we described an innovative model to support sustainable, meaningful recruitment of geographically dispersed community partners for research planning and activities.
-In a period of five months, we were able to recruit organizations from 73 of out 99 counties across thirteen states, showing that a digitally distributed recruitment method can be successful.
-Findings from this study have the potential to advance multi-state collaborative research and develop an intervention model that other communities can use to address the opioid epidemic, the current COVID-19 crisis, and other health issues affecting vulnerable communities.
+In this study, we described an innovative model to support sustainable, meaningful recruitment of geographically dispersed community partners for research planning and activities.
+In a period of five months, we were able to recruit organizations from 73 of out 99 counties across 13 states, showing that a digitally DRM can be successful.
+Findings from this study have the potential to advance multistate collaborative research and develop an intervention model that other communities can use to address the opioid epidemic, the current COVID-19 crisis, and other health issues affecting vulnerable communities.